-Community groups do have a limit in number and therefore timing of requests and the leaders will serve as guidelines for who will be in groups.
+Small groups do have a limit in number and therefore timing of requests and the leaders will serve as guidelines for who will be in groups.
 If you find a Small Group appealing find the leader or contact them to find out if you can join.
 It is preferable that people find the group that best fits them and will be beneficial to them.
 Therefore it will be a joint effort on the part of leaders and members to join groups.

-Who determines who is in a Community Groups?
+Who determines who is in a Small Groups?

 You do.
 The makeup of a Community Group is largely decided by those who wish to join.
 However some groups may target a particular demographic and therefore are not suitable for everyone.

-Read this extended article on Community Groups if you want to study this topic further.
+Read this extended article on Small Groups if you want to study this topic further.